An official website of the United States government

 The aWARE tool will be a resource for the public and the research community to help make research on ASD and environmental factors more findable, accessible, and ultimately more useful.

-Organohalogen flame retardants are a large group of chemicals often divided into subclasses based on shared properties.
-Researchers in the Division of Translational Toxicology (DTT) are evaluating the health effects evidence for subclasses of these chemicals collectively, considering both structural similarity and biological mechanisms of effects.
+Organohalogen flame retardants are a large group of chemicals often divided into subclasses.
+Researchers in DTT are evaluating the health effects evidence for subclasses of these chemicals collectively, considering both structural similarity and biological mechanisms of effects.

 Dextr is a web-based tool that supports automated data extraction of published research for literature reviews.
 Workflow enables users to verify entities, connect related data, leverage controlled vocabularies, and extract data from text or tables.